ccp-eva/many-webcams-frontend/README.md

 1. Download this repo as zip or [click here](https://github.com/ccp-eva/many-webcams-frontend/archive/refs/heads/main.zip)
 2. Extract the zip file
-3. Open the file `manywebcams/write_data.php` and change line 8 to point to the `data` folder on server `$rootpath = '/serverpath/to/your/manywebcams/data/';`.
-Usual server paths are:
-   1. `/srv/manywebcams/`
-   2. `/srv/www/manywebcams/`
-   3. `/var/www/html/manywebcams/`
-4. Copy your local `manywebcams` directory to your web server.
+3. Copy your local `manywebcams` directory to your web server.

 ## Notes